What’s the difference between structured and unstructured data? What are some examples of the two? Find out in this guide.

 Due to a lack of clear parameters and encoding, it’s impossible to analyze unstructured data without organizing it first.
 Normally, several rounds of data wrangling and parsing (commonly using machine learning algorithms) are required.
 Depending on the data, it may also require various other skills.
 For instance, you’ll need to know about data cleaning (to remove errors and ‘noise’), be familiar with natural language processing (to extract semantics from written text), and computer vision (to make sense of images or videos).
 Even once these tasks are complete, much more wrangling is usually needed to turn the data into something that offers meaningful insights.

-Because unstructured data is usually text-heavy and non-numeric, it is considered quantitative.
+Because unstructured data is usually text-heavy and non-numeric, it is considered qualitative.
 While it may include numbers, these are generally used to categorize information.
 About 80% of all enterprise data is in an unstructured format.
 This is where the real work begins!

 4. What is semi-structured data?